 The Tahoe Maritime Museum invites you to share your passion for preserving our maritime history and Tahoe’s unique cultural heritage.

-Besides maritime history and activities for kids like the inside boat simulator, you’ll find nautical and landlubber outings and unique items here, on the west shore of Lake Tahoe at Homewood.
+Besides maritime history and activities for kids like the inside boat simulator, you’ll find nautical and landlubber outings and unique items herein Tahoe City.

 The museum is a West Shore landmark and is home to more than 30 vessels and the largest collection of outboard motors on the west coast.
 The exterior of the spacious 5,800 square foot building is reminiscent of an old Tahoe boathouse with huge showcase windows lending a peek inside.